terrylinooo/php-event-dispatcher/README.md

 # PHP-EventDispatcher

 PHP EventDispatcher is the most easy-to-use and simple EventDispatcher Class for PHP.
+PHP EventDispatcher is designed by singleton pattern, if you're looking for Event Dispatcher supports Dependency Injection, you may choose Symfony's EventDispatcher.

 Original idea is from *Symfony's event listener system.* http://symfony.com/doc/current/components/event_dispatcher/index.html